nicksmith100/shakermaker/README.md

 - #### Minimum Viable Product

-  - To be viable as a marketing website for the company, the website **must have**:
+  - To be viable as a cocktail search tool, the website **must have**:
-    1. Information on the products available to hire.
-    2. Contact details to allow customers to reach the company and make bookings.
+    1. At least one method for searching and returning cocktail recipes.
+    2. A source of cocktail recipes to provide reliable results.
+    3. An intuitive workflow with supporting guidance.

 - #### Additional Features (in scope)

-  - To provide a good user experience and meet the stated business needs of the company, the website also **should have**:
+   - To provide a good user experience and meet the stated client goals, the website **should have**:
-    1. Images of the products available to hire.
-    2. An online booking form to allow customers to make bookings directly from the site.
-    3. An "About page" to allow customers to connect to the origin story of the company.
-    4. Quotes from previous customers to add legitimacy and build trust with customers.
-    5. Social media links to add legitimacy and allow customers to connect through their preferred platform.
+   1. Options to find cocktails by popular ingredients, name or random selection.
+   2. Images of cocktails provided alongside recipes.

  - #### Future Ideas (not currently in scope)

-    - To provide a better user experience and better meet the business needs of the company, the website also **could have**:
+   - To provide a better user experience and better meet the stated client goals, the website also **could have**:
-      1. Separate "Book Now" links for each package from the homepage, linking to the booking page while auto-selecting the relevant package from the dropdown menu in the booking form.
-      2. An up-to-date availability calendar, allowing customers to check whether the games are available on their chosen date.
-      3. A fully end-to-end booking and payment system, allowing customers to book the games on their chosen date, make payment and receive a confirmation.
-      4. A gallery of images from previous events, to add legitimacy and build trust with customers.
+   1. The ability to select any ingredient when searching by ingredient (not limited to most popular ingredients).
+   2. A cocktail quiz which allows users to guess which ingredients are included in a given cocktail.
+   3. An option to select "non-alcoholic" at the spirit selection stage when searching by ingredients.

 ### Page Elements

-The website includes the following page elements, in line with the scope outlined above.
+The website is presented as a single page includes the following page elements, in line with the scope outlined above.

 - #### All pages